maciejpedzich/journal.maciejpedzi.ch/content/generating-rss-feeds-for-a-nuxt-content-site.md

 yarn add hast-util-to-html
 ```

 But before we get down to using this package in our route, remember how I mentioned that Nuxt Content document's body format is very similar to that HAST standard?
-Bear in mind that **similar `!==` identical**, which becomes evident If you read HAST's `Element` node spec and compare it to the sample above.
+Bear in mind that **similar does not mean identical**, which becomes evident If you read HAST's `Element` node spec and compare it to the sample above.

-You'll notice that Nuxt Content's counterparts don't have either `properties` or `tagName` keys.
+You'll notice that Nuxt Content's counterparts don't have either the `properties` or `tagName` keys.
 They are, however, required in order for the converter to successfully output HTML.
 Therefore we have to *patch* root children node; and each root child's own children and so on until we reach a `text` node; to include these keys.
 So add the following snippet right below the `docs` declaration:

 ```typescript
 for (const doc of docs) {